RohitDhankar/Hbase_Logs_Initial/README.md

 We look at file - ```hadoop.log``` , within which we search for text - "Caused by:" as an initial check ...
 For instance - We dig up this line below --
 "Caused by: org.apache.zookeeper.KeeperException$ConnectionLossException: KeeperErrorCode = ConnectionLoss for /hbase/meta-region-server"
 #
-For now added entried as below  --- maxClientCnxns=60 --- in the ``` /home/dhankar/Nutch1/zookeeper/conf/zoo.cfg ``` file
+For now added entries as below  --- maxClientCnxns=60 --- in the ``` /home/dhankar/Nutch1/zookeeper/conf/zoo.cfg ``` file
+But it seems the maxClientCnxns - is Not the issue .
 #
 ```
 # the maximum number of client connections.